semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem get secrets newSecret

-The output of the previous command will be the following:
+The output you will get from the previous command will be similar to the
+following:

 ```
 apiVersion: v1beta